palerique/wordcounter/README.md

 **Project Specifications:**

-To this project to execute that way you need a unix like machine with the following software installed:
+To execute this project you need a unix like machine with the following software installed:
 - Java 17

 You can also run on windows using a terminal emulator like git bash.
 Or running the build an java jar execution